Aldbg74/Aldbg74/README.md

 I am Alexis, 22 years old at the time of writing these lines! <br>
 I had initially studied in a design office (use of CAD software), before choosing to convert to IT, <br>
 (a field that has always plagued me) following the COVID pandemic. <br>
-I'm actually a futur Epitech Student in Tek1 <br>
+I'm actually a Epitech Student in Tek1 <br>

 - <h4>What I would like in the future</h4>
 The big question, i would probably specialize in video games or cybersecurity (or maybe something else if I'm in love with it) <br>